Back-end Engineering Articles

 How does Ruby File Management Works?

-This is a common task in Ruby, and you have to deal with them accordingly.
-Previously, we talked about Ruby Gems; plenty of them help us deal with all these kinds of file formats.
-Later we'll be studying those formats in detail, but for now, we'll be seeing just .txt file formats and using the built-in "File" Ruby class.
-Before that, we have to understand what's I/O.
+This is a common task in Ruby and you have to deal with them accordingly.
+Previously we talked about Ruby Gems, there are plenty of them who help us to deal with all this kind of file formats.
+Later we’ll be studying those formats in detail, but for now we’ll be seeing just .txt file formats and using the built-in “File” Ruby class.
+Before that we have to understand what’s I/O

 I/O

 In computing, input/output (I/O, or informally io or IO) is the communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system.
-Inputs are the signals or data received by the system, and outputs are the signals or data sent from it.
-The term can also be used as part of an action; "perform I/O" is to perform an input or output operation.
-For more info about I/O in ruby, please go ahead here.
+Inputs are the signals or data received by the system and outputs are the signals or data sent from it.
+The term can also be used as part of an action; to "perform I/O" is to perform an input or output operation.
+For more info about I/O in ruby please go ahead here

-So far, we've seen a couple of them, like the "puts" command print something on the console or the "gets" command to receive user inputs.
-Next, we will see the "read" and "write" commands.
-But after that, let's check the class "File" in Ruby.
+So far, we’ve seen a couple of them like the “puts” command to print something on the console or the “gets” command to receive user inputs.
+What we’re going to see now is the “read” and “write” commands.
+But after that let’s check the class “File” in Ruby

 TXT Files (text files)

-A text file is a kind of computer file structured as a sequence of lines of text.
+A text file is a kind of computer file that is structured as a sequence of lines of text.
 A text file exists stored as data within a computer file system.

-On modern operating systems such as Microsoft Windows and Unix-like systems, text files do not contain any special EOF (end of the line) character because file systems on those operating systems keep track of the file size in bytes.
-Therefore, most text files need to have end-of-line delimiters, which are done in a few different ways depending on the operating system.
-For example, some operating systems with record-oriented file systems may not use newline delimiters and will primarily store text files with lines separated as fixed or variable length records.
+On modern operating systems such as Microsoft Windows and Unix-like systems, text files do not contain any special EOF (end of line) character, because file systems on those operating systems keep track of the file size in bytes.
+Most text files need to have end-of-line delimiters, which are done in a few different ways depending on the operating system.
+Some operating systems with record-oriented file systems may not use new line delimiters and will primarily store text files with lines separated as fixed or variable length records.

-So, as you can see, there is a lot of attention under the delimiters.
-Basically, if you end a line of text, it will be followed by an "enter" or a "line space," which will be the End of the Line.
-And that's how text files store data (line by line) and is how we can create, read, edit or delete such textfile.
+So, as you can see there is a lot of attention under the delimiters.
+Basically if you end a line of text, it will be followed by an “enter” or a “line space” and that will be the End of Line.
+And that's how text files store data (line by line) and ois the way que can create, read, edit or delete such textfile

 Read